Inner Healing Prayer

 A good way to begin to identify the lies you are under is looking at things you believe are true for yourself that you don’t believe are true for everyone else.
 Just identifying a lie is a big step, but when we displace it with truth it is very difficult for that lie to take root again.

 A major distinctive of all inner healing ministry is its use of prayer.
 Depending on the style of inner healing the practitioner will pray over you, lead you in praying, or both.
 Listening prayer is also a major component of inner healing as the practitioner works to help facilitate an environment for you to hear from God clearly for yourself.

 Types of Inner Healing Ministry

 There are many types and models of inner healing prayer ministry and some approaches may appeal to you more than others.
-The three models explained below give a snap shot of the types of approaches out there and are all models I am trained in and offer in person and online.
+You can find practitioners trained in a variety of inner healing models in the directory at ChristianInnerHealing.com.